 10.15 Due to the size of the Bradley Villa Farm site (and of site HS11), the scale of the proposed development, the wide range of relevant planning considerations, the need for significant supporting infrastructure, the requirements of site allocation HS11 and Local Plan policy LP5, and the proposed allocation of sites within Calderdale borough, a masterplanning approach is necessary.
-Careful masterplanning can ensure efficient use of land, high quality placemaking and properly co-ordinated development, appropriate location of facilities and infrastructure, prevention of development sterilising adjacent land, appropriate phasing to limit amenity and highway impacts, and fair apportionment of obligations among the respective developers.
+Careful masterplanning co-ordinated development, appropriate location of facilities and infrastructure, prevention of development sterilising adjacent land, appropriate phasing to limit amenity and highway impacts, and fair apportionment of obligations among the respective developers.